 - Smile and build relationships.

 - Make your own decisions on what shows you want to do.

 - Don't blame others.

 - When in doubt talk to the promoter.
-Your success is their success.
-Ask their advice on how to get started.
+Your success is my success.
+I WANT TO HELP YOU.
+Ask advice on how to get started.
 Ask to be placed near dealers with a lot of successful show experience so you can get some pointers.